Gorinchem Noord railway station

 Gorinchem Noord is a planned railway station, in Gorinchem, Netherlands.

 History

-The station was set to open in 2011.
-The station lies on the Merwede-Lingelijn (Dordrecht - Geldermalsen) and is located between Gorinchem and Arkel.
+The station would lie on the Merwede-Lingelijn (Dordrecht - Geldermalsen) and would be located between Gorinchem and Arkel.
 The station is primarily for northern Gorinchem, where there is an industrial estate and the Da Vinci College, and small settlements in the area.
-It is still unknown when construction work will begin.
-The station plan has been accepted.
+In 2020, plans to construct the new station were put on hold, and in 2023, the city council of Gorinchem expressed interest in scrapping the plan entirely.

 Other planned stations

-There are more stations set to open in 2011 on the Merwede-Lingelijn.
-These are: